ckormanyos/real-time-cpp/readme.md

 Microsoft(R) VisualStudio(R) project is selected
 to build the reference application.

-A GNU GCC port (or other compiler) with a high level of C++11 awareness and adherence such as GCC 5 through 11 (higher generally being more advantageous) or MSVC 14.2 or higher is required for building the reference application
+A GNU/GCC port (or other compiler) with a high level of C++11 awareness and adherence such as GCC 5 through 11 (higher generally being more advantageous) or MSVC 14.2 or higher is required for building the reference application